rotatingimage

-Following are two descriptions of the Vitamix, the first the most recent reprinted from an affiliate review page and the second the first Vita-Mix article which was written for Electroherbalism in the year 2000 but which provides useful information on additional functions..
+Below are two descriptions of the Vita-mix, the most recent reprinted from an affiliate review page and the second which was written for Electroherbalism but which provides useful information on additional functions.

 -------------